The Happenings on Shaw Hill

 She raised her eyebrows in surprise.
 She pointed at the front door.
 “Because of what happened last night.”

-My memory of that had begun to fade.
-In fact I did not remember it all.
+My memory of that had already begun to fade.
+In fact, I did not remember it all.
 I had to look back at my notes to remember the event.
-I saw that I wrote that “I had a plan” but, for the life of me, I can not remember what it was.
+I saw that I wrote that “I had a plan” but, for the life of me, I could not remember what it was.

 Dr. Scotts’ Visit